 If there is a leak, leaking coolant fluid means the radiator is damaged and needs repair or replacement.
 Additionally, grinding engine noise means the internal moving components, like the water pump and others made of aluminum, could be cracked or damaged.
 So, you may end up needing to replace other parts as well.

 As a rule, don’t go for a coolant system flush in a hurry.
 Always have the whole system examined to prevent further problems.
 Don’t flush the coolant system at home if you have serious signs like overheating, grinding noises, or slow acceleration.
 Take your car to professionals for diagnosis.

 How much is a coolant system flush?
 The cost of a coolant system flush will vary depending on the type of coolant and the capacity your vehicle uses.
-It is best to check the vehicle user manual and fill the system with the manufacturer’s indicated coolant type, or leave it to the professionals.
+It is best to check the vehicle user manual and fill the system with the manufacturer’s indicated coolant type or leave it to the professionals.

-Expect a coolant system flush to cost $100 to $150, depending on the price of coolant and labor.
+Expect a coolant system flush to cost $100 to $150, depending on the price of the coolant and labor.
 If you are doing the flush yourself, you can purchase coolant at a parts store or dealership.
 Since you are doing it yourself, you will not be paying for labor.

 Ready To Schedule a Coolant System Flush Appointment?